erunduk/jobleadstask/readme.md

 ## Introduction

-Once upon a time I have applied to a JobLeads Job.
-Spent some time running tests and interview.
-Now, after small pause it happened to spent some more time applying.
-To make this time fun & usefull I have decided to deep into something more-or-less new for me.
+Once upon a time I have applied to a JobLeads Job, spent some time running tests and interview.
+Now, after small pause, we seem to talk again.
+To make some use of this time, I have decided to deep into something more-or-less new for me.
 So, even if my job application will fail, I will at least get the new experience solving the task.
-Some time ago I started learning & using Laravel in production, wrote one small project.
-I realy like Laravel, it is very nice especially for backend development.
-Currently the only thing I think is not good enough is forms data submission validation (I find Yii2 validation system better), well, who knows, maybe later I will change my opinion as I will get more experience.
+Some time ago I have started learning & using Laravel in production, wrote one small production project.
+I really like Laravel, it is very nice especially for backend development.
+This repository contains the results of my work.
+Please, review it and let me know when it will be not needed anymore - I plan to drop it once it will be not needed anymore.

 ## Setup